The best checked luggage of 2021 | CNN Underscored

 Paravel Aviator Grand ($315; tourparavel.com)

 The Paravel Aviator Grand is a fantastic suitcase, almost grabbing a top spot in our testing.
-It fits a ton, has a super smooth roll, is the most sustainable bag we tested and, in our opinion, looks the best.
+It holds a ton, has a super smooth roll, is the most sustainable bag we tested and, in our opinion, looks the best.
 However, it was the second biggest bag we tested and weighed the most.
-At 12 pounds (the company’s site lists it at 11.8 pounds), it was more than two pounds heavier than the Away and three pounds heavier than the Freeform.
-So when you’re trying to stay under the dreaded 50-pound limit at the airport, those extra ounces really count.
+At 12 pounds (the company’s site lists it at 11.8 pounds), it was more than 2 pounds heavier than the Away and 3 pounds heavier than the Freeform.
+When you’re trying to stay under the dreaded 50-pound limit at the airport, those extra ounces really count.
 If you don’t mind packing strategically and want a stylish suitcase that’s surprisingly maneuverable and durable, the Paravel Aviator Grand is still a great pick.

 Rimowa Essential Check-In M ($850; rimowa.com)

-The Rimowa was one of our favorites to roll around, with the smoothest wheels, sturdiest handle and best overall maneuverability out of any suitcase we tested.
+The Rimowa was one of our favorites to roll around, with the smoothest wheels, sturdiest handle and best overall maneuverability of any suitcase we tested.
 However, the handle got extremely hard to pull in and out when it was packed full, and it didn’t excel in our drop tests either.
 While it is an incredibly nice piece of luggage, we just don’t think it’s worth the high price tag.

-The Delsey was another solid contender, and had decently smooth wheels and some of the most comfortable handles we tested, making it easy to carry up and down stairs.
-It performed very similarly to the Samsonite Freeform, so if you are interested in that bag but don’t like the look or want a different color, the Delsey (when it’s on sale) is a great pick.
+The Delsey was another solid contender, with decently smooth wheels and some of the most comfortable handles we tested, making it easy to carry up and down stairs.
+It performed very similarly to the Samsonite Freeform, so if you’re interested in that bag but don’t like the look or want a different color, the Delsey (when it’s on sale) is a great pick.

 Samsonite Maxsum Eco ($250; samsonite.com)

-This Samsonite suitcase was another solid suitcase, and it performed pretty well in many of our tests.
-In fact, it came out of the drop tests with the least damage out of all the suitcases we tested.
-It’s also very light for its size coming in at 29 inches tall but only 9.4 pounds.
-However, the suitcase has a latching system instead of a zipper, which we found to be harder to open and close.
+This Samsonite bag was another solid suitcase, and it performed pretty well in many of our tests.
+In fact, it came out of the drop tests with the least damage of all the suitcases we tested.
+It’s also very light for its size, coming in at 29 inches tall but only 9.4 pounds.
+However, the suitcase has a latching system instead of a zipper, which we found harder to open and close.

 Calpak Ambeur Medium ($195; calpak.com)

-This suitcase looks great, has very comfortable handles and a decently smooth roll, making it a serious contender for our budget pick spot.
-However, it’s a bit pricier than the Samsonite Freeform and since our testing process has sold out on the Calpak site.
-When it’s back in stock, it’s another solid option along with the Freeform and the Delsey Helium Aero if you’re looking for a cheaper suitcase but still want top-notch performance.
+This suitcase looks great and has very comfortable handles and a decently smooth roll, making it a serious contender for our budget pick spot.
+However, it’s a bit pricier than the Samsonite Freeform, and since our testing process has sold out on the Calpak site.
+When it’s back in stock, it’s another solid option along with the Freeform and the Delsey Paris Helium Aero, if you’re looking for a cheaper suitcase but still want top-notch performance.

 Calpak Hue Medium ($245; calpak.com)